TYCOONBLOCKCHAIN/system_contract/README.md

-# system_contract
+# System-Contracts
-system contracts of tycoon chain
+This repository hosts system smart contracts of the Decentraconnect